isomerpages/govtech-ndi-faq/_general-info/Family or trusted care usage/How to sign up for Multi User 2FA?.md

 <h3>How can I sign up for the Multi-User SMS 2FA service?</h3>
 <p>Both the primary and secondary users of the mobile number are required
-to present their NRIC/FIN to verify their identities and consent to the terms of the arrangement at any of the <a href="/contact-us/counter-locations/" rel="noopener noreferrer nofollow" target="_blank">Singpass counters</a> islandwide to activate this option.
+to present their NRIC/FIN to verify their identities and consent to the terms of the arrangement at any of the <a href="http://go.gov.sg/singpass-counters" rel="noopener" target="_blank"><u>Singpass counters</u></a> islandwide to activate this option.
 A video call can be arranged with the Singpass Helpdesk for users who are not able to visit our Singpass counters.
 <br>
 <br>Primary users can link their mobile number with up to six (6) secondary
 users.
 However, as a security feature, the secondary users account can